-Here's what you need to know about Pluto TV
+Pluto TV guide: Channels, packages, sign up, and more

 What is Pluto TV?

-Pluto TV is a free live-stream television and on-demand video service owned and operated by ViacomCBS Streaming, a division of ViacomCBS.
-It offers more than 250 unique ad-supported live channels for streaming content.
-You'll also find an extensive library of on-demand movies and television series.
+Pluto TV is a free live-stream television and on-demand video service owned and operated by Paramount Streaming, a division of Paramount Global.
+It offers more than 250 unique ad-supported live channels and thousands of movies and TV shows that you can stream on-demand.

 Where is Pluto TV available?

-Pluto TV is currently available in the United States, Germany, Austria, Switzerland, and the United Kingdom.
+Pluto TV is currently available in the United States, most of Europe and Scandinavia, the United Kingdom, Australia, Latin America, and Brazil.

-The service is also available in Canada, but limited due to existing program rights held by domestic broadcasters.
-The service launched in Latin America in 2020 and now offers 80 channels in Spanish and Portuguese.
+The service is also available in Canada, but it has limited programming due to existing program rights held by domestic broadcasters.
+The Latin American version of the service launched in 2020 and now offers 80 channels in Spanish and Portuguese.

 What devices support Pluto TV?